-- A current transcript demonstrating that the student has maintained at least an “A-” average at his/her graduate or professional school.
+- Current transcript demonstrating a maintained grade of at least an “A-” average at his/her graduate or professional school

 This program requires a minimum of fifteen-hours of coursework that will provide multidisciplinary perspectives on Judaic Studies consisting of the following:

 The mandatory core introductory course, JUDAIC 601: Introduction to Methods and Topics in Jewish Studies introduces students to the various questions, texts, methodologies, and perspectives that constitute the broad field of Jewish studies.
 It ranges from antiquity to the modern period, reading Biblical and rabbinic texts, as well as medieval and modern ones.
 The focus is on interactions between Jews and others: on the ways in which Jews have understood themselves in relation to the societies in which they lived, the peoples with whom they interacted, the languages they acquired.
 (3 credits)